-We continue from Morocco.
+We continue from Greece.

 Japan returns waterside across from the rest of the Pavilion.

-Teriyaki Chicken Bun – Steamed Bun filled with Chicken, Vegetables, and Teriyaki Sauce – $6
+Teriyaki Chicken Bun – Steamed Bun filled with Chicken, Vegetables, and Teriyaki Sauce – $6.50

 The bun is soft and fluffy and, in a departure from past offerings, not so thick that it overwhelms what is a sizable filling of chicken and vegetables slathered in a sweet teriyaki sauce.
 My personal tastes tend towards the spicy, but this is a quality offering and comes recommended.
 It’s still probably a dollar overpriced.